Understanding Alzheimer's Disease -- the Basics

-Another controversy centers on zinc, but its connection to Alzheimer's remains unclear.
+Another controversy centers on zinc -- both excess zinc and zinc deficiency -- but the connection to Alzheimer's remains unclear.
 It is thought that at low levels zinc may be protective, but at higher doses it may be harmful.
 Yet, scientists remain unsure whether plaques cause Alzheimer's or are themselves a result of the disease.
 If the latter, zinc's ability to form plaques might be unrelated to what causes Alzheimer's disease in the first place.

 There is some evidence that people with high blood pressure and high cholesterol have an increased chance of developing Alzheimer's.
 In a minority of cases, head trauma may be a contributing factor (the more severe the head injury, the greater the risk of Alzheimer's dementia later in life).